-Marco Respinti is an Italian professional journalist, essayist, translator, and lecturer.
+Marco Respinti is the Editor-in-Chief of International Family News.
+He is an Italian professional journalist, member of the International Federation of Journalists (IFJ), essayist, translator, and lecturer.
 He has contributed and contributes to several journals and magazines both in print and online, both in Italy and abroad.
-One of his books, published in 2008, concerns human rights in China.
-A Senior fellow at the Russell Kirk Center for Cultural Renewal, a non-partisan, non-profit U.S. educational organization based in Mecosta, Michigan, he is also a founding member as well as Board member of the Center for European Renewal, a non-profit, non-partisan pan-European educational organization based in The Hague, The Netherlands.
-He serves as Director-in-Charge of The Journal of CESNUR and Bitter Winter, as well as Editor-in-Chief of International Family News.
+Author of books, he has translated and/or edited works by, among others, Edmund Burke, Charles Dickens, T.S.
+Eliot, Russell Kirk, J.R.R.
+Tolkien, Régine Pernoud and Gustave Thibon.
+A Senior fellow at the Russell Kirk Center for Cultural Renewal, a non-partisan, non-profit U.S. educational organization based in Mecosta, Michigan, he is also a founding member as well as Board member of the Center for European Renewal, a non-profit, non-partisan pan-European educational organization based in The Hague, The Netherlands, and a member of the Advisory Council of the European Federation for Freedom of Belief.
+He serves as Director-in-Charge of the academic publication The Journal of CESNUR and Bitter Winter: A Magazine on Religious Liberty and Human Rights in China.

 Rosita Šorytė was born on September 2, 1965 in Lithuania.
 In 1988, she graduated from the University of Vilnius in French Language and Literature.
 In 1994, she got her diploma in international relations from the Institut International d’Administration Publique in Paris.